MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-considerations.md

 Your Azure Stack operator will let you know which services are available for you to use, and how to get support.
 They offer these services through their customized plans and offers.

-The Azure technical content assumes that apps are being developed for an Azure service instead of Azure Stack.
+The Azure technical content assumes that apps are being developed for an Azure service and not Azure Stack.
 When you build and deploy apps to Azure Stack, you must understand some key differences, such as:

 * Azure Stack delivers a subset of the services and features that are available in Azure.
 * Your company or service provider can choose which services they want to offer.
 The available options might include customized services or applications.
 They may offer their own customized documentation.